HituziANDO/ActiveRealm/README.md

 #### asJSON(excepted:) { prop, value in }, asJSONString(excepted:) { prop, value in }
 #### asJSON(included:) { prop, value in }, asJSONString(included:) { prop, value in }

-Converts to JSON using a conversion logic.
+Converts to a JSON using a conversion logic.

 ```swift
 let json = chris.asJSONString(included: ["uid"]) { prop, value in